mkontsek/appA/README.md

 # appA
--  this is feature 1
+-  this is feature 1, fixed
 - feature 2